mrz1836/go-api-router/README.md

 # go-api-middleware
-**go-api-middleware** is a lightweight middleware for logging, error handling and custom response writer.
+**go-api-middleware** is a lightweight middleware for cors, logging, and standardized error handling.

 | | | | | | | |
 |-|-|-|-|-|-|-|